 Create Stardust Classes (Inner filter).
-By using the posterior probability of classification prediction (PPCP) data for each feature, simple threshold or absolute conditions are set to filter the chemical classes, and refer to as ‘inner’ filtering.
+By using the posterior probability of classification prediction data for each feature, simple threshold, or absolute conditions were set to filter the chemical classes through a method called ‘inner’ filtering.

-Cross filter Stardust Classes.
-This involves combining the data of the chemical classes and their classified features (i.e. Stardust Classes data), grouping them based on the chemical classes, and then performing statistics on the features within each group.
-Statistics may also be performed on these data in conjunction with features annotation data, or to compare groups with each other.
-This method involves crossover of attributes for filtering, hence it is referred to as ‘cross’ filtering.
-(See details in the next subsection about Cross filter Stardust Classes.)
+Cross-filter Stardust Classes.
+This method involves the combination of the data of the chemical classes and their classified features (i.e. Stardust Classes data), grouping them based on the chemical classes, and then performing statistics on the features within each group.
+Statistics may also be performed on these data in conjunction with features annotation data or for the comparison of groups with each other.
+This method involves crossover of attributes for filtering.
+Hence, it is referred to as ‘cross’ filtering.
+(See details in the next subsection about Cross filter Stardust Classes)

 The resulting dataset is called Nebula-Index, which records multiple chemical classes and their associated features.
-Each chemical class is considered as a ‘Nebula’ and its classified ‘features’ are the components of the Nebula.
-These Nebulae are visualized as networks, with Parent-Nebula representing all features combined and Child-Nebulae representing individual classes with their ‘features’.
+Each chemical class is considered as a ‘Nebula’, and its classified ‘features’ are the components of the Nebula.
+These Nebulae are visualized as networks, in which the Parent-Nebula represents all features combined, and the Child-Nebulae represents individual classes with their ‘features’.

-Details of Cross filter Stardust Classes.
-This method involves integrating three modules, as shown in Fig. 6:
+Details of Cross-filter Stardust Classes.
+This method involves the integration of three modules, as shown in Fig. 6:

-Cross-filtering by ‘quantity’ (abundance selection): The ‘features’ quantity limitation is set for each group (a chemical class with its classified ‘features’).
-The minimum quantity of ‘features’ within the group and the maximum proportion of ‘features’ quantity within the group versus all ‘features’ (unique) quantity of all groups are used as thresholds.
-Chemical classes with too many or too few ‘features’ are filtered out.
+Cross-filtering by ‘quantity’ (abundance selection): The ‘features’ quantity limitation was set for each group (a chemical class with its classified ‘features’).
+The minimum quantity of ‘features’ within the group and the maximum proportion of ‘features’ quantity within the group versus all ‘features’ (unique) quantity of all groups were used as thresholds.
+Chemical classes with too many or too few ‘features’ were filtered out.

 Cross-filtering by ‘score’ (Goodness assessment): This step associates the Stardust Classes data with ‘features’ annotation data.
-For each group, the Goodness assessment is performed for each target attribute (continuous attribute, generally a scoring attribute of compound identification, such as ‘Tanimoto similarity’).
+For each group, the Goodness assessment was performed for each target attribute (continuous attribute, generally a scoring attribute of compound identification, such as ‘Tanimoto similarity’).
 If the group satisfies all the expected Goodness, the chemical class is retained.
-The Goodness (G) is calculated as follows: G=n/N, where n is the quantity of ‘features’ of which the target attributes satisfy the cut-off, and N is the quantity of all ‘features’.
+The Goodness (G) was calculated using the equation G=n/N, where n is the quantity of ‘features’ of which the target attributes satisfy the cut-off, and N is the quantity of all ‘features’.

-The assessment of Goodness is related to the parameters of ‘tolerance’ and ‘cutoff’: the expected Goodness value of ‘tolerance’ and the actual Goodness, which is related to the parameter ‘cutoff’.
+The assessment of Goodness is related to the parameters of ‘tolerance’ and ‘cutoff’, namely, the expected Goodness value of ‘tolerance’ and the actual Goodness, which are related to the parameter ‘cutoff’.

-Goodness assessment can be given to multiple target attributes.
-Note that the chemical class is retained only if it passes the Goodness assessment of all target attributes.
-The main purpose of this step is to filter out chemical classes with too many ‘features’ of low structural identification.
+Goodness assessment can be assigned to multiple target attributes.
+The chemical class is retained only if it passes the Goodness assessment of all target attributes.
+This step mainly aims to filter out chemical classes with too many ‘features’ of low structural identification.

 Cross-filtering by ‘identical’ (identicality assessment): This step involves a similarity assessment of chemical classes.
-A hierarchical range is set for chemical classification, and groups within this range are compared for similarity.
+A hierarchical range was set for chemical classification, and groups within this range were compared for similarity.
 If the classified ‘features’ of two groups are almost identical to each other, the chemical class represented by one of the groups is excluded.
-The degree of identicality between two groups (A and B) is assessed, as well as the value of the parameter ‘identical_factor’ (i) :
+The degree of identicality between two groups (A and B) and the value of the parameter ‘identical_factor’ (i) were assessed as follows:

 x: ratio of the classified ‘features’ of A belonging to B